bdostumski/microservices/README.md

       - Create new package rabbitmq into Notification module and add @RabbitListener to listens for the messages in Queue, after that save the payload from queues into database
       - This is how the tracing looks like once we publish and consume messages from queues
   !["RabbitMQ Zipkin after request"](./resources/rabbitmq_zipkin_afther_request.png)
+- Packaging Microservices to Runnable Jar file
+  - Maven Compiler Plugin (Will use Apache Maven, and Apache Maven Compiler Plugin, links are above into **Links** section)
+    - Into main POM.xml file add maven-compiler-plugin and specify source, and target versions to the current Java version in this case 18.
+Add <packaging>jar</packaging> to the sum POM.xml 's  to specify the type of the packaging.
+After that on the right menu choose maven choose microservice -> lifecycle -> clean (to remove old target folder) -> compile (to create new target folder) -> package (to create jar file, into target folder).
+    - After that into every module add only declarations of the dependencies, without the versions.
+  - Install Root and Individual modules with Maven
+    - We should first build the dependencies for our project and after that the other modules.
+For example in this project dependencies are **amqp, clients** modules.
+Because they are missing into .m2/repository/com directory.
+    - Go to the root folder in this case syscomzservices and then Lifecycle click clean, after that install (this should install all the modules).
+      - We can **install** from the root module and also every single module separately.
+So if for example my team is working on the customer module I can basically **install** the jar file independently of other teams.
+- Running all jars
+  - Every jar file is placed into target folder for each module
+    - Only the modules that have spring-boot-mave plugin will have two jar files.
+The original jar file will be renamed to the file_name.jar.original, and the repackaged jar file will be file_name.jar.
+Thats because we have <goal>repackage</goal> into main pom.xml
+  - Run microservices
+    - Run all microservices one by one with spring-boot or java
+      - mvn spring-boot:run | usin spring boot to run the microservice
+      - java -jar file_name.jar | using java to run jar files
+    - Run all the microservices except amqp, and clients they are not runnable, they are only dependencies to the other microservices